Connect with us

 (Eph 1:17-18; 5:18; 1Jn 2:20,27)

-(4) We believe that the Holy Spirit bestows spiritual gifts to every believer, using evangelists, pastors, and teachers to equip believers in the assembly in order that they can do the work of the Church.
+(4) We believe that the Holy Spirit bestows spiritual gifts to every believer to equip them to build up one another in the Church and to advance the mission of the Church.

 (Rom 12:3-8; 1Cor 12:4-11, 28; Eph 4:7-12)